How to Fly with A Cat Internationally: Learn from My Mistakes!

 Finally, did find an official who helped me, briefly scanned my documents, and sent me on my way.

-I’m not really sure if he cared or just wanted me to stop talking to him about my cat, but I guess it could have been worse.
+I’m not really sure if he actually cared or just wanted me to stop talking to him about my cat, but I guess it could have been worse.

 Similar to the check-in, I would really approach customs with an “expect the best, prepare for the worst” mentality.
-And as always, treat customs officers and border officials with the utmost respect.

-Final thoughts about traveling Internationally with a Cat
+Final thoughts about Flying with a Cat

 Whew!
 Now that was a LOT of information and storytelling.
 I think I need a nap now!

-Being able to fly internationally with a cat is definitely an art that takes practice and patience from both you and your furry friend.
 I wouldn’t exactly call it the “best time in the world” but sometimes it is a necessary process to have your baby with you.
 And it CAN be done!
 If I can do it, so can you!

 Adventure Bucket List Resources